 Other vehicles on the road are at risk too.
 If a collision occurs between a bike-share cyclist and a car, truck, or motorcycle, the cyclist often receives greater injuries.
 But the person in the larger vehicle is certainly not immune to danger.
 They might have stopped suddenly, causing the airbag to deploy, swerved into oncoming traffic, or collided with another vehicle.

 Will I Get Compensated for My Injuries?

 Compensation depends on a wide variety of factors, many of them complex.
 That is why it is critical to obtain a skilled personal injury lawyer, like one from the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., to evaluate your case.

 After reviewing the circumstances surrounding your or your loved one’s injury, we can effectively assess whether we think you might be entitled to compensation.
 The amount of money you could receive depends upon the severity of your injuries and the lasting impact it could have on your life.

 If you choose to go it alone without an experienced attorney to steer you through the legal process, then it could be more difficult for you to get properly compensated.
 Additionally, the legal process is stressful, which would burden you in an already trying time.
 That is unnecessary.
 Let us take that on instead.

 If you or someone you love has gotten injured because of an accident involving a bike share bicycle, then you might be entitled to compensation.
-Call the Law Offices of Ronald J. Resmini, LTD. at (401) 751-8855, and we will evaluate your case for free.
+Call the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. at (401) 751-8855, and we will evaluate your case for free.